-CONVEX SEMIGROUPS ON Lp-LIKE SPACES ROBERT DENK, MICHAEL KUPPER, AND MAX NENDEL ABSTRACT.
-In this paper, we investigate convex semigroups on Banach lattices with order continuous norm, having $L^p$ -spaces in mind as a typical application.
-We show that the basic results from linear $C_0$ -semigroup theory extend to the convex case.
-We prove that the generator of a convex $C_0$ -semigroup is closed and uniquely determines the semigroup whenever the domain is dense.
-Moreover, the domain of the generator is invariant under the semigroup; a result that leads to the well-posedness of the related Cauchy problem.
-In a last step, we provide conditions for the existence and strong continuity of semigroup envelopes for families of $C_0$ -semigroups.
-The results are discussed in several examples such as semilinear heat equations and nonlinear integro-differential equations. $Key\ words$ : Convex semigroup, nonlinear Cauchy problem, well-posedness and uniqueness, Hamilton-Jacobi-Bellman equation AMS 2010 Subject Classification: 47H20; 35A02; 35A09 1.
-Introduction Decision-making in a dynamic random environment naturally leads to so-called stochastic optimal control problems.
-These type of problems arise in numerous applications in economics and mathematical finance, cf. Fleming-Soner [11] or Pham [25].
+Convex semigroups on L^p -like spaces ROBERT DENKO, MICHAEL KUPPER AND MAX NENDEL Abstract.
+In this paper, we investigate convex semigroups on Banach lattices with order continuous norm, having L^p -spaces in mind as a typical application.
+We show that the basic results from linear C_0 -semigroup theory extend to the convex case.
+We prove that the generator of a convex C_0 -semigroup is closed and uniquely determines the semigroup whenever the domain is dense.
+Moreover, the domain of the generator is invariant under the semigroup, a result that leads to the well-posedness of the related Cauchy problem.
+In a last step, we provide conditions for the existence and strong continuity of semigroup envelopes for families of C_0 -semigroups.
+The results are discussed in several examples such as semilinear heat equations and nonlinear integro-differential equations.
+1. Introduction Decision-making in a dynamic random environment naturally leads to so-called stochastic optimal control problems.
+These types of problems arise in numerous applications in economics and mathematical finance, cf. Fleming and Soner [11] or Pham [25].
 Examples include irreversible investments, endogenous growth models, such as the AK-model, portfolio optimization, as well as superhedging and superreplication under model uncertainty.
 In this context, the dynamic programming principle typically leads to convex partial differential equations, so-called Hamilton-Jacobi-Bellman (HJB) equations, where, intuitively speaking, the convexity comes from optimizing among a certain class of Markov processes, each one linked to a linear PDE via its infinitesimal generator.
 One classical approach to treat nonlinear partial differential equations uses the theory of maximal monotone or m-accretive operators; see, e.g., Barbu [2], Bénilan-Crandall [5], Brézis [6], Evans [10], Kato [14], and the references therein.
 To show that an accretive operator is m-accretive, one has to prove that 1 + hA is surjective for small h > 0.
 However, in many cases it is hard to verify this condition.
-This was one of the reasons for the introduction of viscosity solutions, where existence and uniqueness holds due to the milestone papers by Crandall-Ishii-Lions [7],[8] and Ishii [13].
-Although Perron's method (providing the existence) and Ishii's lemma (in order to obtain uniqueness) are applicable to a large class of HJB equations, solvability in terms of viscosity solutions is a rather weak notion of well-posedness, in the sense that viscosity solutions without any further results on regularity are a priori not differentiable in any sense.
-Inspired by Nisio [23], in this paper, we approach convex differential equations with a semigroup approach.
-We extend classical results from semigroup theory regarding Date: October 13, 2020.
+This was one of the reasons for the introduction of viscosity solutions, where existence and uniqueness hold due to the milestone papers by Crandall et al. [7,8] and Mathematics Subject Classification: 47H20, 35A02, 35A09 Keywords: Convex semigroup, Nonlinear Cauchy problem, Well-posedness and uniqueness, Hamilton-Jacobi-Bellman equation.
+Financial support through the German Research Foundation via CRC 1283 is gratefully acknowledged.
+We thank Daniel Bartl, Jonas Blessing, Liming Yin, and José Miguel Zapata García for helpful discussions and comments.
+We are also indebted to two anonymous referees for their helpful suggestions leading to a major improvement of the manuscript.

-In this case, we say that S is a $C_0$ -semigroup if, additionally, (S3) $S(t)x \to x$ as $t \downarrow 0$ for all $x \in X$ .
+In this case, we say that S is a C_0 -semigroup if, additionally, (S3) $S(t)x \to x$ as $t \downarrow 0$ for all $x \in X$.

-It is a straightforward application of Proposition 2.7 that $[0, \infty) \to X$ , $t \mapsto S(t)x$ is locally Lipschitz continuous for all $x \in D(A)$ .
+It is a straightforward application of Proposition 2.7 that $[0, \infty) \to X$, $t \mapsto S(t)x$ is locally Lipschitz continuous for all $x \in D(A)$.
 The following first main result states that it is even continuously differentiable on the domain.
 Theorem 3.3.
-Let $x \in D(A)$ and $t \ge 0$ .
+Let $x \in D(A)$ and $t \ge 0$.

 (i) It holds $S(t)x \in D(A)$ with

-$$AS(t)x = S'{+}(t,x)Ax.$$
+$$AS(t)x = S'{\perp}(t, x)Ax.$$

 If S(t) is linear, this results in the well-known relation AS(t)x = S(t)Ax.